nya2566/herta_kuru/README.md

 ﻿## Warning
-The counter has paused, awaiting additional remediation measures, as a result of the excessive traffic and malicious flood of requests.
+~~The counter has paused, awaiting additional remediation measures, as a result of the excessive traffic and malicious flood of requests.~~ try add a counter, written by go. test.
 <div align="center"><img src="static/img/hertaa_github.gif"></div>

 <div align="center"><p>The website for Herta, the cutest genius Honkai: Star Rail character out there!</p>